 Our client was the second vehicle in a four car wreck.
 She required a shoulder surgery and was recommended a full shoulder arthroplasty.
 The defendant hired a biomechanical expert and a doctor to give the opinion that client's shoulder injury could not have been caused by the wreck.
 Insurance company paid $25,000 over the policy limits without having to go to trial.

-Client was travelling on I-20 where it splits into I-635 when she was clipped by an 18-wheeler which spun her vehicle.
-She struck another dump truck then struck the 18-wheeler a second time.
-Defendant driver claimed that he never changed lanes prior to the collision and disputed making contact with client.
-Defendants hired an expert to reconstruct the motor vehicle collision and state that client struck the dump truck prior to striking the 18-wheeler.
-Client received multiple injections to her neck back and knee as a result of her injuries.
-Defendants argued that treatment was not necessary.
+Our client was traveling on I-20 near the I-635 junction when she was clipped by an 18-wheeler.
+The collision caused her vehicle to spin, and she struck another dump truck before striking the 18-wheeler a second time.
+The defendant driver claimed that he never changed lanes prior to the collision and disputed making contact with our client.
+The defendants hired an expert to reconstruct the motor vehicle collision and state that our client struck the dump truck prior to striking the 18-wheeler.
+Our client required multiple injections to her neck, back, and knee as a result of her injuries.

-Client was on the service road of SH121.
-He was helping a friend who had broken down on the side of the road.
+Our client was on the SH-121 service road helping a friend whose car had broken down.
 As he was in his car, a drunk driver veered off the road and struck the back of his vehicle.
-He injured his lower back.
-Client received some chiropractic treatment.
-He had difficulty coaching and playing basketball after the wreck due to his back pain.
+The force of the crash caused injuries to his lower back.
+Our client received chiropractic treatment but had difficulty coaching and playing basketball after the wreck due to his back pain.

-Client was struck by a hit and run driver.
-Witnesses wrote down the license plate number of the vehicle, but wrote it down incorrectly.
-Police were unable to confirm the license plate number of the defendant driver.
-Months later, client saw Defendant's vehicle again in front of the Omni hotel.
-Witness testified that she knew license plate number was off by 1 digit.
-Client suffered injuries to his neck and back as a result of the collision.
-Client received multiple injections in his back due to the pain.
+Our client was struck by a hit-and-run driver.
+Unfortunately, witnesses at the scene incorrectly wrote down the license plate number of the vehicle, and police were unable to confirm the identity of the defendant driver.
+Months later, our client saw the defendant's vehicle again, allowing us to properly identify the defendant.
+Our client suffered injuries to his neck and back as a result of the collision, and he received multiple injections in his back due to the pain.

-Our client was sitting at a red light in Garland.
-Defendant driver made a left turn too fast and struck our client.
-Defendant driver went missing and only defendant was the owner of the vehicle.
-Defendant owner claimed that driver was a former roommate who he had sold vehicle to prior to the wreck.
-Defendant owner still had possession of the vehicle at time lawsuit was filed.
-Client had injuries to her neck, back, shoulders, hip, right knee, right ankle, right foot, right wrist and right hand.
+Our client was at a red light in Garland.
+The defendant driver made a left turn too fast and struck our client.
+The defendant driver went missing and the owner of the vehicle claimed that the defendant driver was a former roommate to whom he had sold the vehicle prior to the wreck.
+The owner still had possession of the vehicle at the time the lawsuit was filed.
+Our client sustained injuries to her neck, back, shoulders, hip, right knee, right ankle, right foot, right wrist, and right hand.
 Her injuries made it difficult for her to continue her business as a daycare owner.

-Client was travelling on Josey Lane in Farmers Branch in the right lane.
-18-wheeler was traveling in the middle lane.
-Client was struck by the 18-wheeler that changed lanes improperly.
-The driver of the 18-wheeler had not received any training on operation of commercial motor vehicle.
-He was hired by his uncle who was the owner of the company.
+Our client was traveling in the right lane on Josey Lane in Farmers Branch.
+The defendant, driving an 18-wheeler, was traveling in the middle lane.
+Our client was struck when the 18-wheeler changed lanes improperly.
+The driver of the 18-wheeler had not received any training on the operation of a commercial motor vehicle.
+He was hired by his uncle, who was the owner of the company.
 The trucking company did not investigate the cause of the collision.
-Defendants obtained surveillance footage of Angela prior to the trial.
 Due to her injuries, our client was recommended a lower back surgery.